 Fans were blessed in 2020 to get the rare opportunity to watch an NFL game on Christmas Day.

 The Chiefs-Dolphins clash was just the second double-overtime game in the history of the NFL at the time.
-The Chiefs jumped out to a 10-0 first quarter lead via a field goal and touchdown pass, but the Dolphins scored 10 points of their own in the second quarter, courtesy of a receiving touchdown from tight end Marv Fleming, knotting the game up at halftime.
+The Chiefs jumped out to a 10-0 first quarter lead via a field goal and touchdown pass, but the Dolphins scored 10 points of their own in the second quarter, courtesy of a receiving touchdown from tight end Marv Fleming, knotting the game up at halftime at Kansas City's Municipal Stadium.

 Each team added a touchdown in the the third quarter, and the game ended up in a 24-24 deadlock after the Dolphins tied the game via a touchdown with merely 1:25 left on the game clock in the fourth quarter.
-The Chiefs had an opportunity to put the game to bed in regulation, but kicker Jan Stenerud whiffed a close-range field goal, sending the matchup to overtime.
+The Chiefs had an opportunity to put the game to bed in regulation, but kicker Jan Stenerud whiffed a close-range field goal, sending the matchup to the first overtime period.

-Kickers once again came up short in overtime, with both Stenerud and Garo Yepremian failing to convert on a 42-yard and 52-yard field goal, respectively.
+Kickers once again came up short in overtime, with both Stenerud and Garo Yepremian failing to convert on 42-yard and 52-yard field goals, respectively.

-The teams fought on, and midway through the second overtime frame Yepremian knocked home a game-winning field goal from 37 yards out, clinching a Dolphins victory and sending Miami to the AFC Championship game against the Baltimore Colts.
+The teams fought on, and midway through the second overtime frame Yepremian knocked home a game-winning 37-yard field goal, clinching a Dolphins victory and sending Miami to the AFC Championship game against the Baltimore Colts.

 The Dolphins disposed of the Colts and clinched a Super Bowl berth, though they were defeated by the champion Dallas Cowboys.

-In all, this game lasted more than seven hours and required 82 minutes of game time to reach its conclusion.
+In all, this AFC Divisional playoff game lasted more than seven hours and required 82 minutes and 40 seconds of game time to reach its conclusion.
+You think fans were happy to see that game-winning field goal sail through the uprights?

 Star Players in the Game